thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 sum of the values add to one.
 This is the prior probability for the displacement of the matching kernel before the algorithm has been applied.
 The peak, the red region, is where the displacement would be estimated.
-We see that the ultrasound's point response function effects the probability
-image: the image has rapid oscillations along the axial direction and slowly developing peaks with relatively low definition in the lateral direction.
+We see that the ultrasound's point response function affects the probability image; the image has rapid oscillations along the axial direction and slowly developing peaks with relatively low definition in the lateral direction.

 .. figure:: images/iteration_0.png